tttor/ctrl-foundation/method/policy-based/actor-critic/acktr_wu_2017.md

     * > A2C, TRPO on six out of eight MuJoCo tasks and
     * competitively with A2C on the other two tasks (Walker2d and Swimmer).
 * per-update computation cost of ACKTR is only 10% to 25% higher than SGD-based methods.
-* the benefit increases substantially
-  * when using a larger batch size with ACKTR compared to with A2C, see fig 5c
+* the benefit increases substantially: when using a larger batch size with ACKTR compared to with A2C, see fig 5c
-* improvements by ACKTR to the actor compared to the baseline A2C, regardless of which norm we use to optimize the critic
+* improvements by ACKTR to the actor compared to the baseline A2C (regardless of which norm we use to optimize the critic)
   * improvements brought by using the Gauss-Newton norm for optimizing the critic are more substantial in terms of sample efficiency and episode rewards at the end of training.
   * the Gauss-Newton norm also helps stabilize the training,